gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 - DCOS-14535 - Marathon GUI: Error Messages are Too Verbose.
 - DCOS-14536 - UI Vulnerable to Clickjacking (aka UI Redressing).
 - DCOS-15284 - Marathon Task Stuck.
-- DCOS-15468 Exhibitor and Bouncer Issue in NA-2c [JPMC]. <!-- not sure this needs a note -- seems it's been resolved and I don't think I see any user-facing consequences.
-I left a question in the Jira -->
 - DCOS-16547 - Task state does not update after the agent running it was removed from the cluster.
 - DCOS-16564 - UI error message references Marathon command.
 - DCOS-17219 - Marathon-LB broken in DC/OS 1.10.